Timo-Asif/Animated-PDEs/README.md

 Since I had more experience creating visualisations within Python, I looked into creating some animated GIFs.
 I found that the `matplotlib.Animation` was a very good fit for my problem as I could control what goes into each frame of my animation due to how my output files are set up.

-Full problem formulation located on `Animation.ipynb` Jupyter Notebook.
+Full problem formulation located on the `Animation.ipynb` Jupyter Notebook.
 Open on Google Colab to ensure full LaTeX rendering of formulas.

 ## Examples